cneira/zcage/README.md

 ### limitpriv (brand: ALL, not required)

-* Adds privileges to a zone, priveleges must be separated by comma.
+* Adds privileges to a zone, priveleges must be comman separated values.
-  For example :
-  --limitpriv=default,dtrace_user,dtrace_proc

 ### fs-allowed (brand: ALL, not required)